hansb001/smarthome/README.md

 In this step, I used a Raspberry Pi for an MQTT Broker.
 You can also host it locally on your laptop or use a test-broker as found on the web.
 I used Mosquito as this is the most used on Raspberry, but basically, you can use any broker.

-To install, use the following command: ```sudo apt install mosquitto mosquitto-clients```
+To install, use the following command: ```sudo apt install mosquitto mosquitto-clients```.

-Start the broker and automatically start after reboot using the following command:-
+Start the broker and automatically start after reboot using the following command:
 ```
 sudo systemctl enable mosquitto
 ```
 The broker should now be running.
-You can check this via the systemd service status:-
+You can check this via the systemd service status:
 ```
 sudo systemctl status mosquitto
 ```